-Fuel consumption estimates for the year 2007 were calculated at a 5 km2 grid resolution (based on the EMEP grid) for an emissions domain extending 200 miles from the UK coastline.
+Fuel consumption estimates for the year 2007 were calculated at a 5x5km grid resolution (based on the EMEP grid) for an emissions domain extending 200 miles from the UK coastline.

-The revised MARPOL26 Annex VI Regulations came into force in July 2010.
-A new method has been used to estimate coastal and international marine emissions for the 2012 NAEI maps.
+The revised MARPOL37 Annex VI Regulations came into force in July 2010.
+A new method was used to estimate coastal and international marine emissions for the 2012-2013 NAEI maps.
 This revision took into account up to date estimates of the impacts of MARPOL on PM and SO2 emissions from ships operating within an Emission Control Area.

-In order to estimate 2012 fuel consumption, growth factors have been applied to the 2007 fuel consumption in each grid square.
-The same growth factors have been applied to domestic and international shipping and for all types of movements.
+In order to estimate 2013 fuel consumption, growth factors were applied to the 2007 fuel consumption in each grid square.
+The same growth factors were applied to domestic and international shipping and for all types of movements.

-Different emissions factors for key pollutants have been used for grids within Sulphur Emission Control Area (SECA) and non-SECA and for the different movement types, in order to take into account MARPOL and the SCMFD.
+Different emissions factors for key pollutants were used for grids within Sulphur Emission Control Area (SECA) and non-SECA and for the different movement types, in order to take into account MARPOL and the SCMFD.

-The emission estimates in 5x5 km EMEP grid squares were re-mapped to a 1x1km grid based on the OS Great Britain grid system.
+The emission estimates in 5x5km EMEP grid squares were re-mapped to a 1x1km grid based on the OS Great Britain grid system.
 This was achieved by intersecting these two datasets.
-The misalignment between these two different gridded datasets led to the use of an area weighted technique and to the distribution of the total emissions of each 5 km EMEP grid square to the respective 1 km UK square.
+The misalignment between these two different spatial reference systems led to the use of an area weighted technique and to the distribution of the total emissions of each 5 km EMEP grid square to the respective 1 km UK square.
 Criteria such as the area covered by sea - using the UK's administrative boundaries as provided by OS - were taken under consideration.
-Figure 3.7 below illustrates the two separate types of data that were combined.
+Figure 3.6 below illustrates the two separate types of data that were combined.